 If scuba diving in Balicasag Island is in your dive bucket list, here’s everything you need to know to help you plan your trip!

 Just a 30-minute boat ride away from Alona Beach in Panglao, Bohol, is the tiny island of Balicasag.
-This marine sanctuary is one of the best places to snorkel and scuba dive in the Philippines.
+This marine sanctuary is one of the best places to scuba dive in the Philippines.

 With white sand and turquoise blue water, Balicasag Island looks very similar to the other 7000 islands in the Philippines.
 However, beneath the surface, another magical world awaits.